Friday, March 31, 2006, 6:34 a.m.

 We just walked, talked and watched.
 And it was exciting.
 This truly is an international city with folks from all over the world including other parts of China, Asia, Europe and the United States.
 Many are here as tourists, while others are here for the same reason we are: to adopt an abandoned child.

-– incuding Jay Moon, the head of the Mississippi Manufacturers Association in Jackson who I just happened to literally shock when I ran into him accidentally outside a hotel near downtown Beijing.
+Some people are even here on business – incuding Jay Moon, the head of the Mississippi Manufacturers Association in Jackson who I just happened to literally shock when I ran into him accidentally outside a hotel near downtown Beijing.
 Talk about conicidence.

 Jay and I go back alomost 20 years when he was head of the Community Development Department for the city of Gulfport and I worked for The Sun Herald in Gulfport-Biloxi.
 Jay, wearing a Mississippi jacket in the chilly afternoon weather, just happened to be in Beijing on a business trip.